 Save your presentation in the default format: as an MS PowerPoint file.
 For

-the filename use your initials: first, middle, and last.
-Make sure the
+the filename use your initials: first, middle (if you have one), and last.

-extension is ppt.
-So for example, since my name is John Joseph Sarraille, my
+you are using.
+For example, since my name is John Joseph Sarraille, my file

 Send the file as an attachment to this special